Town & Country March 1, 2023

 Among the newly available imagery are snaps of that 360-degree view corridor, inclusive of the Hudson River and the Empire State building, which can be seen from penthouse 72 — a 7,128-square-foot duplex spread asking $56 million.

+The world’s most slender skyscraper just opened on Billionaires’ Row.
 As the hottest property investment on the infamous Billionaires’ Row, 111 West 57th Street has a unique position in New York.

 The 1,428-foot Steinway Tower at 111 W. 57th St. — with generous ceiling heights and mammoth square footage — is poised to become the newest Good Building when it opens in 2019.